-Santosh’s Big Idea: An 8 to 10 week project-based learning unit that culminates in a day-long, 8th-grade-organized, campus-wide event to a) showcase their understanding of the factors that drive the earth’s temperature and b) educate the community.
+Santosh’s Big Idea: Santosh will develop an 8- to 10-week project-based learning unit that culminates in a day-long, 8th-grade-organized, campuswide event to a) showcase the students’ understanding of the factors that drive the earth’s temperature and b) educate the community.

 Each of the multiple events during the day represents a team’s choice of the format in which they wish to educate a section of the community.
 The choice of the format and audience of the final product allows all students to choose things that are meaningful to them.
 Santosh prepares his students to be effective teachers of climate change within their local communities.